 Once inside the Meeting House please sanitise or wash your hands and go straight into the Meeting Room

-There will be no leaflets in the social space, the library will be locked and the envelope system has been suspended for now.
+There will be no leaflets in the social space and the library cupboards will be closed.
 Take all your belongings into the Meeting Room with you.
-If you need a hearing aid collect one on the way in.

 In the Meeting Room